ravendb/docs/version_2_5/docs/server/administration/export-import.markdown

 The dump file will also include documents that were added during the export process, so you can make changes while the export is executing.

+From `RavenDB 2.5` the Smuggler is using document streaming to speed up the process.
+To maintain backward compatibility, the Smuggler will detect from what version it exports the documents and adjust behavior accordingly.

 ## Importing

     Raven.Smuggler in http://localhost:8080 dump.raven